LelsersLasers/Applied-Comp-Sci/Django/WordlePlus/README.md

     - Multiplayer
         - Different options
         - Daily cups reset at midnight
-    - Word passed as base64 so it is harder to cheat
+    - Word passed to frontend as base64 so it is harder to cheat
 8) Template inheritance + CSS + JS
     - Base views:
         - Base: general look/feel